 - exposure to medications that affect bacterial growth in the infant gut (such as antibiotics)

 The key to preventing NEC is preventing pre-term birth.
 While all babies can develop NEC, pre-term infants are the most vulnerable.
-For tips on reducing the risk of preterm labor and birth, read this.
+Read this for tips on reducing the risk of preterm labor and birth.

 If an infant has been born prematurely, specific strategies for reducing the risk of NEC include the following: